Happy New Year!

 The City of Vancouver is making great strides towards creating more homes in the city.
 They are rolling out increased density plans for almost all single-family zoned properties allowing for a minimum of 2 half duplexes with legal basement suites, all the way up to 6-unit townhomes on certain larger lots.
 I recently was asked to consult with one of the city’s head planners and leading architects about increased density plans.
 It was a very positive meeting and gave me confidence that the city is working hard to streamline processes for developers to decrease red tape to speed up the building process.
 They also have created excellent density incentives for protecting Vancouver’s pre-1940-character homes.
 Hopefully this will slow down the wrecking ball on some of Vancouver’s charming character homes.
 I think we can all agree that the city has allowed too many cookie cutter homes to be built without the future in mind.

 Patrick Weeks Real Estate Storefront:

-Our team is excited about 2019.
+my associates and I are excited about 2019.
 We are currently building a storefront in Kerrisdale.
 This will be an inviting space to be of service to our clients with a state-of-the-art boutique office setting.

 If you are a first-time buyer, looking to upgrade to a new home, or simply deciding to sell and see what the market is going to do, don’t hesitate to give me a call.
 I would be pleased to meet with you for coffee and create a game plan to achieve your real estate goals.